Clean-Terraform/beautiful-jekyll/_posts/2020-07-03-interfaces.md

 ---
 layout: post
-title: Interfaces in Terraform
+title: Type Interfaces in Terraform
 date: 2020-07-03 04:06 +0000
 ---

 > interface [in-ter-feys] noun - a surface regarded as the common boundary of two bodies, spaces, or phases.

 Interfaces are common in many programming languages.
 They enforce a *contractual obligation* between two entities.
-Terraform does not have interfaces, however, we can implement the concept of an interfaces using modules and the [try function](https://www.terraform.io/docs/configuration/functions/try.html).
-Our implementation will be slightly different than a traditional interface; the interface will be on module inputs instead of the module itself.
+Terraform does not have interfaces, however, we can implement type interfaces using modules and the [try function](https://www.terraform.io/docs/configuration/functions/try.html).
+Let's see what this looks like, we are going to create an interface for a label module.

-Let's create an interface for a label module.
-The module is used to standardize the names and tags of resources.
+The label module is used to standardize the names and tags of resources.
 It has the following requirements:
 * outputs must have an `id` and `tags` key
-* the tags must include a `Name`, `Env`, and `Managed By` key
+* tags must be an object and include keys: `Name`, `Env`, and `Managed By`

 We can implement this interface as follows: